elfshaker/elfshaker/contrib/README.md

 * To mitigate this, multiple builds run in parallel, but that conflicts with making efficient use of incremental builds.
-* Therefore, builds need to be incremental, and it's necessary to multiple of them run in parallel.
+* Therefore, builds need to be incremental, and it's necessary to have multiple of them run in parallel.
-  * Incremental builds start at a point in time and moves forward commit-by-commit.
+  * Incremental builds start at a point in time and move forward commit-by-commit.
-    * This means a few tens-of-seconds build for a typical 'touch a few translation units' build, but only a few CPUs worth of effort.
+  * This results in a few tens-of-seconds build for a typical 'touch a few translation units' commit.
+However, such a build will only consume a few CPUs because they are bottlenecked on a small number (much fewer than `$NCPU`) of large translation units for that time.
-  * We achieve parallel builds by choosing multiple start points in time.
+  * Saturating the machine to use all of the available resource is achieved by building from multiple points in time simultaneously.
-  * This introduces a problem of build contention, running more parallel compiler procesess in parallel than necessary is wasteful.
-To mitigate this, a jobserver-aware ninja is used, which ensure that only as many compilers run as there are available CPU cores.
+  * This introduces a problem of build contention, running more compiler procesess in parallel than necessary is wasteful and risks deadlocking the machine for example via an out-of-memory condition.
+To mitigate this, a jobserver-aware ninja is used, which ensure that only as many compilers run concurrently as there are available CPU cores.
 * Ccache mitigates some incremental build misses.
 * Builds happen entirely in tmpfs because the machine has enough RAM.
   * Total storage for 1 month is ~40G ccache (also in tmpfs) + a few gigabytes